Oil Cleansing Method: The Complete Guide

 Avocado Oil | Comedogenic Rating 3

-Coconut Oil & Olive Oil
+The Problem With Coconut & Olive Oil

-Many people recommend using olive oil or coconut oil for oil cleansing but I do not.
+Many people recommend using olive oil or coconut oil for oil cleansing, but I do not.

-I personally don’t use coconut oil on my face at all except for removing my eye makeup.
+I personally don’t use coconut oil on my face at all, except for removing my eye makeup.

-The Best Essential Oils For Oil Cleansing
+The Best Essential Oils for Oil Cleansing

-But essential oils do provide additional skin benefits.
+However, essential oils do provide additional skin benefits.

-When choosing your essential oils make sure they are 100% pure.
+When selecting your essential oils, ensure they are 100% pure.

 There are many essential oil companies that sell high-quality essential oils.
-I used to use Young Living oils exclusively but I just couldn’t afford to use them anymore.
+I used to use Young Living oils exclusively, but I just couldn’t afford to use them anymore.

 I was pleasantly surprised to discover several brands that sell amazing, high-quality essential oils at very affordable prices.

-How To Make Your Own DIY Oil Cleanser
+How to Make Your Own DIY Oil Cleanser

 But first, you’ll need to choose a container to store your oil cleanser.
-I recommend a 4oz glass bottle.
-This is the one I use.
+I recommend a 4-ounce glass bottle.

-Once you’ve chosen your container you’ll need to identify your skin type.
+Once you’ve chosen your container, you’ll need to identify your skin type.
 Is your skin oily, dry, normal, aging, or acne-prone?

 Dry Skin